MovingBlocks/Terasology/README.markdown

 May move slot or disappear as development continues

-* Axe / Pickaxe - Faster right-click removal of some blocks
+* Axe / Pickaxe / Shovel - Faster right-click removal of some blocks
 * Torch - Shiny!
 Place with left click.
 Try throwing these in water at night
 * Explosion tool - Big bada boom!
 * Railgun  - Bigger bada boom, in a straight line!